Phinmala/VIS-PROJECT-2_The-Truth-Is-Out-There/README.md

 # Project 2: The Truth Is Out There
-Dr. Jillian Aurisano - Engineering Interactive Visual Interfaces for Data Science (CS5124/6024)
+Dr. Jillian Aurisano - Engineering Interactive Visual Interfaces for Data Science (CS 5124/6024)

-> This project was created with [D3.js](https://d3js.org/), [Leaflet.js](https://leafletjs.com/), JavaScript, HTML, and CSS.
+This project was created with [D3.js](https://d3js.org/), [Leaflet.js](https://leafletjs.com/), JavaScript, HTML, and CSS.

-Live code for this project is deployed at the following website [Insert Website Here]
+Live code for this project is deployed at https://data-vis-project-2.netlify.app/.

 ## Project Members:
 - Molly Vongsakhamphouy